Democratic Party (United States): 2020s and opposition to Trumpism

+Current status

+As of 2025, Democrats hold 23 state governorships, 17 state legislatures, 15 state government trifectas, and the mayorships in the majority of the country's major cities.
+Three of the nine current U.S. Supreme Court justices were appointed by Democratic presidents.
+By registered members, the Democratic Party is the largest party in the U.S. and the fourth largest in the world.
+All totaled, 16 Democrats have served as president of the United States.

 Name and symbols

 The Democratic-Republican Party splintered in 1824 into the short-lived National Republican Party and the Jacksonian movement which in 1828 became the Democratic Party.
-Under the Jacksonian era, the term "The Democracy" was in use by the party, but the name "Democratic Party" was eventually settled upon and became the official name in 1844.
+During the Jacksonian era, the term "The Democracy" was in use by the party, but the name "Democratic Party" was eventually settled upon and became the official name in 1844.
 Members of the party are called "Democrats" or "Dems".

-The term "Democrat Party" has also been in local use but has usually been used by opponents since 1952 as a disparaging term.
-However, the use of the term "Democrat" as an adjective is not generally considered offensive in other contexts, such as "Democrat President", "Democrat Voters", "Democrat Senators", "Democrat Candidate", "Democrat Governor", etc. Nonetheless, its usage is still incorrect.

 The most common mascot symbol for the party has been the donkey, or jackass.
 Andrew Jackson's enemies twisted his name to "jackass" as a term of ridicule regarding a stupid and stubborn animal.
 However, the Democrats liked the common-man implications and picked it up too, therefore the image persisted and evolved.
 Its most lasting impression came from the cartoons of Thomas Nast from 1870 in Harper's Weekly.
 Cartoonists followed Nast and used the donkey to represent the Democrats and the elephant to represent the Republicans.

 In the early 20th century, the traditional symbol of the Democratic Party in Indiana, Kentucky, Oklahoma and Ohio was the rooster, as opposed to the Republican eagle.
-This symbol still appears on Oklahoma, Kentucky, Indiana, and West Virginia ballots.
-The rooster was adopted as the official symbol of the national Democratic Party.
+The rooster was also adopted as an official symbol of the national Democratic Party.
+In 1904, the Alabama Democratic Party chose, as the logo to put on its ballots, a rooster with the motto "White supremacy – For the right."
+The words "White supremacy" were replaced with "Democrats" in 1966.
+In 1996, the Alabama Democratic Party dropped the rooster, citing racist and white supremacist connotations linked with the symbol.
+The rooster symbol still appears on Oklahoma, Kentucky, Indiana, and West Virginia ballots.
 In New York, the Democratic ballot symbol is a five-pointed star.